damianhakert/damianhakert.github.io/source/posts/2016-09-22-gitlab-8-12-released.html.md

 TODO DOCS

-## Enforce Project Size Limit
+## Enforce Project Size Limit (EE)

 As an alternative to restricting LFS, you might just want to prevent projects from growing too large.
 You can now limit project size.
-This will take into account all repository repository data and LFS objects and stop any commits that will surpass that limit.
+This will take into account all repository data and LFS objects and stop any commits that will surpass that limit.

 TODO SCREENSHOT